PerpetualWonder: Long-Horizon Action-Conditioned 4D Scene Generation: Experiment

 \myparagraph{Qualitative comparison to baselines.} Figure~\ref{fig:baseline} presents a side-by-side qualitative comparison of our method against some representative baselines.
 As illustrated, the conditional video generation models fail to support both interaction and arbitrary view changes.
 Wan2.2~\cite{Wan} generates plausible motion but disregards camera change instructions provided in the text prompt, causing the camera to remain almost fixed in both scenes.
 Conversely, GEN3C~\cite{Gen3c} is 3D-aware and adheres well to camera trajectories, but the object of interest remains static and completely unaffected by the action described in the text prompt.
 The hybrid generative simulator WonderPlay~\cite{Wonderplay} successfully applies the user actions, but its reliance on single-view optimization leads to severe visual artifacts and geometric inconsistencies when the scene is rendered from novel viewpoints.
 In contrast, \ourmethod generates the complete and consistent 4D scene that both correctly responds to the action inputs and naturally supports rendering from arbitrary viewpoints.

 \myparagraph{Quantitative results.} The quantitative results in Table~\ref{tab:quantitative} show \ourmethod's significant advantages over both conditional video generators and the hybrid simulator. \ourmethod achieves best performance in camera controllability and 3D consistency, while keeping a high level of imaging quality.
 The user study result is shown in Table~\ref{tab:human_study}.
-In comparison to all baselines, about 70\% to 90\% of the participants prefer \ourmethod (ours) across both aspects.
+In comparison to all baselines, about 70\% to 90\% of the participants prefer \ourmethod across both aspects.
 This strong preference provides strong evidence that \ourmethod successfully generates plausible physical dynamics, enabling long-horizon simulations by preventing the accumulated errors that degrade realism in baseline methods.

 \myparagraph{Long-horizon actions.} A significant advantage of \ourmethod is its ability to handle sequential, long-horizon action inputs within a single scene.
 We compare with WonderPlay~\cite{Wonderplay} and demonstrate this capability in Figure~\ref{fig:long-horizon} and also Figure~\ref{fig:teaser}.
 WonderPlay exhibits severe accumulated errors as the interactions progress.
 For instance, after the shovel is rotated in the air, it fails to maintain its shape integrity and becomes unrealistically deformed upon insertion into the castle.
 This is a fundamental limitation of its design: the generative refinements from the last time window do not propagate back to update the physical particles in simulators for the next round of interaction.
 As a result, at the initialization of each new round, the gaussian primitives are reset to their original positions rather than the optimized positions according to the refined video.
 The discrepancy causes severe fracturing artifacts and disrupts the temporal continuity across time windows.
 The decoupling, combined with the reliance on single-view refinement, results in visual artifacts and unstable dynamics as errors compound.